 After Pahalgam, time to end Pakistan’s duplicity on terrorism

-As images of chaos, grief, bloodshed flooded social media, one thing became starkly evident --- this was not just another terrorist attack in Kashmir’s history
+Across India, the response is resolute: No more patience with Pakistan, no more neighbourly gestures

 Pahalgam, like Pulwama, will not be forgotten, nor will those behind it be left unpunished.
 Our nation is still in deep mourning.
 We are outraged.
-And the world watches in disbelief.
+And the world watches Pakistan’s duplicity in disbelief.

 As images of chaos, grief, and bloodshed flooded news channels and social media, one thing became starkly evident, that this was not just another terrorist attack in Kashmir’s long-troubled history.
 It was a statement, an escalation and a deliberate attempt to provoke.
 It was not an ambush on a convoy or a strategic hit on infrastructure.
 No ideology, no grievance, no so-called cause justifies such barbarity.
 India, rightly, has responded with grief, grit, and fury.
 And I hope there’s more to come.